xredm/xredm/README.md

+# Holaaaaaaa 🥹

-## Hi there and welcome to my workspace, hope you like it here 🫶
+## Welcome to my workspace, hope you like it here 🫶

-#### I'm currently a student of 42 Prague and here you will find some of my works 🔥
+### I'm currently a student of 42 Prague and here you will find some of my works 🔥

-### 1. GitHub Stats
+#### 1. Statzzz 👩‍💻

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=xredm&show_icons=true)